DAY 1: Arrival in Clonegal

 You set out along a quiet country road past St Finian’s Church, named after a holy man from Westmeath credited with christianising the local area.
 Further on you head into Muskeagh Woods before an old boreen leads you towards Tinahely village.

 21km • 4 - 6 hours • (↑) 400m

 Starting off on a grass track around Coolafunshoge Mountain, the route skirts the tiny village of Moyne before heading into dense woodland around Ballygobban Mountain.
 A descent into the Ow River Valley brings you down to Iron Bridge.

 29km (31km via Spinc) • 7 - 9 hours • (↑) 800m

 The trail now climbs steeply upwards to Borenacrow Saddle.
 The scenery here is stunning in all directions.
-From the saddle, you can choose to descend into Glendalough either along the Wicklow Way or to take the longer, but arguably more beautiful route via the Spinc.
+From the saddle, you can choose to descend into Glendalough either along the Wicklow Way or by taking one of the beautiful route options via the Spinc with its great views.